sfp_2025_banniere_refonte_1.png

 In this session, we'll be looking at how the processing of massive data can be used to establish a relationship between the different variables of a given problem, and to gain a better understanding of it when models are unreliable or non-existent.

-Guest speaker: Rodrigo Ibata (Strasbourg Astronomical Observatory, University of Strasbourg) - Title to be announced.
+Guest speaker: Rodrigo Ibata (Strasbourg Astronomical Observatory, University of Strasbourg) - Title: Physics-aware Symbolic Regression & Analytic Neural Networks for Fast, Interpretable Modelling

 3. Physics of learning